BaskaranV15/monte-carlo-control/README.md

 ## RESULT:
-thus implement the Monte Carlo Control algorithm to optimize decision-making in a reinforcement learning environment by approximating the optimal action-value function done sucessfully.
+Thus implement the Monte Carlo Control algorithm to optimize decision-making in a reinforcement learning environment by approximating the optimal action-value function done sucessfully.